 It's unclear why he is listed first on the Class of 1917 plaque in Memorial Hall.
 The Register of Alumni gives his name, rank, USA, but no other information.

 "The Late Captain Appleton"

 The American Review of Reviews, Volume 71, has an article that begins as follows: Captain Daniel S. Appleton, of the United States Army, who contributed to the remarkably well-informed article that immediately precedes this biography, has died at the Walter Reed."
 Unfortunately, have been unable to find a scanned copy of this publication.

 On September 16, 1920, there was a large bomb detonated in New York City that killed 38 and injured over 400 others.
 Daniel was in command of Company K, 22nd Infantry Regiment, Fort Jay, and responded with his company to assist the police in crowd control.

-"Captain Appleton is also the officer who compiled the official history of the 22nd Infantry Regiment, from the years 1904-1922."
+He was also the officer who compiled the official history of the 22nd Infantry Regiment, from the years 1904-1922.

 In 1917 he was the commanding officer of Company E, 22nd Infantry Regiment.